 Hercules Loses His Kingdom

-Zeus’s wife, Hera, hated Zeus’s sons by other females, particularly by human females.
-She had a particular detestation for Hercules.
-This hatred for Hercules on the part of Hera reflects the fact that Hercules is destined to be the greatest hero ever.
-Therefore, he incurs the most hatred and jealousy from Zeus’s wife, Hera.
-She is out to make trouble for him and make life difficult for him from the very beginning, from before the day of his birth.
+Zeus’s wife, Hera, hated Zeus’s sons by other females, particularly by human women, with a particular detestation for Hercules.
+This hatred for Hercules on the part of Hera reflects Hercules’s destiny to be the greatest hero of all time.
+Therefore, he incurs the most hatred and jealousy from Zeus’s wife.
+She is out to cause trouble and make life difficult for him from before the day of his birth.
 When Hercules was about to be born, Zeus decreed that on this particular day there would be born a descendant of Perseus, the great hero, who Zeus said would rule over the great city Mycenae.

 Glorious through Hera

 That is the first time that Hera steps in and sabotages Hercules.
-Now, interestingly enough, as people often notice when they have read a good deal of Greek literature, Hercules’ name (remember in the original Greek form is was Hera-cles) seems to have some connection with the name Hera.
-The first two syllables are exactly the same.
+Interestingly enough, as people often notice when they have read a good deal of Greek literature, Hercules’ name— in the original Greek form is was Hera-cles—seems to have some connection with the name Hera.
+The first two syllables are the same.

-The “-cles” element is similar to the word, or the same word actually, as kleos, which means glory.
-Hercules’ name seems, in some way, to have something to do with glory and with Hera.
-Some scholars have tried to say it means “the glory of Hera,” but that makes no sense whatsoever, since Hera hates him and persecutes him.
-I think a better suggestion is to read Hercules’ name as meaning “glorious through Hera.”
-Hercules achieves his glory because of all the hardships that Hera forces him into, because of the actions he has to take to overcome those hardships.
+The “-cles” element is the same word as kleos, which means glory.
+Hercules’ name appears, in some way, to have something to do with glory and with Hera.
+Some scholars have tried to say it means “the glory of Hera,” but that makes no sense, since Hera hates him and persecutes him.
+A better suggestion is to read Hercules’ name as meaning “glorious through Hera.”
+Hercules achieves his glory because of the hardships that Hera forces him into, because of the actions he has to take to overcome those hardships.
 Therefore, in a sense, he receives glory through Hera, or is glorious through Hera.